Registration of Clinical Research Trials on ClinicalTrials.gov

 According to the International Committee of Medical Journal Editors (ICMJE): "Any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes."

-This definition includes Phase I trials.
+includes Phase I trials.

 Deadlines for registration: studies must be registered before the first patient is enrolled.